-After 220, you should be ready to stain, though feel free to keep going up to higher grits for an even smoother finish!
-After sanding and before staining, make sure you give the wood a thorough wiping with a lint free cloth to remove any sanding dust.
+After 220, you should be ready to stain.
+Though, feel free to keep going up to higher grits for an even smoother finish!
+After sanding and before staining, make sure you give the wood a thorough wiping with a lint free cloth.
+This will remove any sanding dust.

 I recommend using a lint-free rag or a high-quality paper towel for staining wood.
-I love to keep something like these on hand at all times for staining projects!
-I like having extra control over the stain and where it goes, and I feel like using a rag gives you that extra level of control.
+I love to keep some lint-free rags on hand at all times for staining projects!
 But, if I’m running low on rags or am just feeling lazy, I’ll grab one of these paper towels and it works really well too!

-You can also use a high-quality brush – but just know that if you cheap out, you may find lots of little brush bristles left behind in your stain!
-If you’re working with one of the wood accelerators, the brand manager I spoke with at Varathane recommended a foam paintbrush – since they’re so thin, it does the best job of soaking up the accelerator and applying it to the wood without making a mess.
+You can also use a high-quality brush.
+But just know that if you cheap out, you may find lots of little brush bristles left in your stain!
+If you’re working with one of the wood accelerators, you shoudl use a foam paintbrush.
+Since they’re so thin, it does the best job of soaking up the accelerator and applying it to the wood without making a mess.

 Here are my best tips for staining wood:

 - Before getting started, read through your stain application instructions.
-Some stain can only be gently stirred, but Varathane Premium Fast Dry and Classic Wood Stain stain can be stirred or shaken.
+Some stain can only be gently stirred.
+Varathane Premium Fast Dry and Classic Wood Stain stain can be stirred or shaken.
 Mix your material thoroughly at the start and stir occasionally during use.